Zenulous/luis-test-framework/README.md

 2. Build the framework using `npm run build`.
 You only have to do this once.
 3. Ensure that you create a `.env` file in the root of `/framework` which reflects `.env.example` if you are using the framework locally.
 This is not necessary if you only want to generate some example utterances using the CFG (see `CFG Example`).
 Note the `APP_ID` and `SUBSCRIPTION_KEY` parameters in the `LUIS_QUERY_URL` variable.
 If you are using a CI/CD provider such as GitHub actions, the secrets should be [stored in a safe way](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets). `BING_SPELL_CHECK_SUBSCRIPTION_KEY` can be left empty if you do not have a Bing spell check resource, but in cases where spell check preprocessing is enabled it will have no effect.
 This subscription key can be found within the spell check resource in the Azure portal.

 You can start the framework by running `node ./build/index.js`.
-As the framework is a CLI program, help concerning the required parameters is included.
+As the framework is a CLI program, **help concerning the required parameters is included in your terminal when running this command**.
 Concrete examples are described below.

 ## CI/CD

 This scenario can be used to automatically test the LUIS model.
 It is the pinnacle of the test framework as this command is very customizable: many parameters can be passed to change the test runs to your liking, such as sample size, utterance complexity and more (see `node ./build/index.js cicd`).

 This command but can be used with CI/CD providers.
 Included in this repository are two YML files compatible with GitHub Actions as a CI/CD provider as examples.
 These YML files automatically test a LUIS model using various test runs.
 If the model performs well enough, it is promoted from staging to production automatically. `ci.yml` is meant to succeed, whereas `failingCi.yml` will always fail to show that the framework can prevent an underperforming model from publication.
 You could run the framework as part of a testing pipeline before approving a model version for release, or run it routinely to monitor a production model's performance.
+An example of a successful run can be found [here](<https://github.com/Zenulous/luis-test-framework/actions/runs/104623259>).

 This command consumes LUIS, so make sure you do not set the sample sizes too large to prevent large costs.